As a lifelong educator starting at the elementary school level working up to

 In 2018, Marianne designed and instructed a new Civics class for our students that she continues to conduct each year.
 Pre-pandemic, during this 10-week class, students began and ended each session in the Literacy Council’s classroom, but in the middle of each class period they went on field trips.
 Marianne described the classes: We had opportunities to learn and visit various locations here and throughout the Frederick community so that the students could apply their learning, use their English language skills, and actually see our community services, government and all kinds of artistic opportunities in action.
 Students have enjoyed asking questions, learning more information and also sharing their experiences in their own countries.

-When the class met in person, field trips included: Carroll Creek Linear Park’s Community Bridge; C.Burr Artz Public Library with a special tour of the Maryland Room; The Statue of John Hanson; City Hall, with a special visit by Mayor Michael O’Connor; The Visitor Center; Backstage tour of the Weinberg Center for the Arts; and The Civil War Museum of Medicine.
+When the class met in person, field trips included: Carroll Creek Linear Park’s Community Bridge; C.Burr Artz Public Library with a special tour of the Maryland Room; The Statue of John Hanson; City Hall, with a special visit by Mayor Michael O’Connor; The Visitor Center; Backstage tour of the Weinberg Center for the Arts; and the National Museum of Civil War Medicine.
 The class also had “walk-by” stops to locate significant sights that reflect local history, social service efforts, and past industry: The Barbara Fritchie House; The “Old” Frederick City Railroad Station – site where Abe Lincoln stopped during the Civil War and current home of the Community Action Agency with the Food Bank and Soup Kitchen; and Mt.
 Olivet Cemetery where Francis Scott Key is buried.